 Which sports leagues are sportsbooks allowed to take wagers on?

-The Indiana Gaming Commission determines which sports leagues upon which licensed sportsbooks may accept wagers.
+The Indiana Gaming Commission determines which sports leagues upon which licensed Indiana sportsbooks may accept wagers.
 Operators do not necessarily offer wagers on every league featured on the list of approved leagues; they simply have the option if they choose.

 Indiana sportsbooks may also petition the IGC to offer wagers on events not currently approved.

-Is college betting legal in Indiana?
+Is betting on college sports legal in Indiana?

 Yes.
 Retail sportsbooks and betting sites licensed in Indiana may accept pre-game and in-game wagers on NCAA Division I games.